YaseerM16/Simple-3D-Model-Viewer/README.md

 # Simple-3D-Model-Viewer
+A lightweight 3D model viewer built using Next.js, React, and Three.js.
-A lightweight web application built with React and Three.js to load, render, and interact with 3D models in OBJ format.
+This application allows users to load, render, and interact with .obj 3D models directly in the browser